 If you do not feel comfortable giving evidence at an evidence session, you may wish to provide written evidence to the Inquiry.
 This can be done using a template that the Inquiry can provide.

 Please do get in touch with the Inquiry to discuss this possibility.

 I have some more questions about giving evidence.
 Can I find out more?

 Yes.
 You can contact the team via email at firstname.lastname@example.org or leave a voicemail on 0207 972 3500.
 A member of the team will then be in touch with you to discuss the process of evidence giving and any queries you may have.

 If you are not sure whether your evidence may be relevant, then please get in touch to discuss further with the Inquiry.

 At your session

 How will my evidence be taken?

-In your evidence session you will meet with two members of the Inquiry team.
+In your evidence session you will meet with two or three members of the Inquiry team.
 You will be invited to tell the members of the Inquiry team about your experience.

 While members of the team may ask you questions to guide the session, it will not be an interrogation; it is an opportunity for you to talk through your personal experiences and views, and for the Inquiry team to learn from you.